contiv-experimental/cluster/management/baremetal.md

 echo node1 ansible_host=127.0.0.1 >> /tmp/hosts

 # Install Cluster Manager service
-ansible-playbook --key-file=~/.ssh/id_rsa -i /tmp/hosts -e '{"env": {}}' ./site.yml
+ansible-playbook --key-file=~/.ssh/id_rsa -i /tmp/hosts -e '{"env": {}, "control_interface": "ifname"}' ./site.yml
 ```

 **Note**:
+- `env` and `control_interface` need to be specified.
-- `env` is a mandatory variable.
-It is used to specify the environment for running ansible tasks like http-proxy.
+- `env` is used to specify the environment for running ansible tasks like http-proxy.
 If there is no special environment to be setup then it needs to be set to an empty dictionary as shown in the example above.
+- `control_interface` is the netdevice that will carry serf traffic on this node.

 ###2.
 Configure the cluster manager service
 Edit the cluster manager configuration file that is created at `/etc/default/clusterm/clusterm.conf` to setup the user and playbook-location information.
 A sample is shown below. `playbook-location` needs to be set as the path of ansible directory we cloned in previous step. `user` needs to be set as name of `cluster-admin` user and `priv_key_file` is the location of the `id_rsa` file of `cluster-admin` user.